 Glasgow Film Festival (GFF) is one of the top film festivals in the UK with a focus on audiences and renowned for an international programme of the world’s best films alongside a dynamic fusion of cross-sector events and artistic commissions.
-In 2021, we delivered an online festival to audiences of over 41,000, and in previous years we have welcomed audiences in excess of 42,000.
+In 2021, we delivered an online festival to audiences of over 41,000, and in previous years we have welcomed audiences in excess of 42,000 to Glasgow.

 Glasgow is one of the friendliest film festivals on the planet with a wide-ranging programme that celebrates every corner of world cinema and provides a fantastic showcase for the best of Scottish film.
 Perfectly placed in March for spring and summer releases, GFF has launched some of the best new films to the UK's film press and cinema market.

 Glasgow’s reputation rests firmly on the warmth of its welcome, the quality of its curated programming and a much admired programme of industry events acutely tailored to meet the needs of filmmakers far and wide.
 It is a fantastic place to launch your film.